Build articles sectionSource:

 will appear in the navbar without a heading; the absence of the

-field in the for the developer vignettes means that they will only be
+field in the developer vignettes means that they will only be

 accessible via the articles index.